 Note: I originally posted this series years ago.
 For a list of all the posts in the series, see below.
 If you’re looking for a one day Bible study for a New Year’s Bible study, check out #1 or #3 below.
 Click on the links below for the different studies.

 New Year’s Resolution Worksheet – a worksheet that will help you come up with a goal if you don’t already have one.

 When God Doesn’t Change You Instantly Bible Study

-Update: Since writing this post, I’ve published a book that contains some of the information that’s in these studies.
+Renewing of the Mind Project Since writing this post, I’ve published a book that contains much of the information that’s in this New Year’s Bible study.
+In a way, it’s this whole blog put into the form of a book.
 More than half of the book is filled with Bible verses and questions that will help you renew your mind and have conversations with God about your goals.
 You can use it by itself or as a companion to these free online studies and workshops.
-Here’s a link to the book: Renewing of the Mind Project.

 Discussion Question: If you could accomplish one goal this year, what would it be?
 Or if that question is too hard to decide, what are some of your goals for next year?